-Saturday 25 th August will find Pompey supporters heading North to Doncaster Rovers' Keepmoat Stadium, Stadium Way, Doncaster DN4 5JW.
+Saturday 5th October will find Pompey supporters heading North to Doncaster Rovers Keepmoat Stadium, Stadium Way, Doncaster DN4 5JW.

-The Keepmoat opened in 2007, it has a capacity of 15,231 and Blues fans will be in the One Call North Stand at one end of the ground.
+Rovers moved to The Keepmoat from their old Belle Vue ground in 2007.
+The ground has a capacity of 15,231 and Blues fans will be in the Ellgia (North) Stand at one end of the ground.

 How to get to the Keepmoat

 From the A1(M) join the M18 Eastbound at junction 35 (signposted Hull), or from the M1 join the M18 Eastbound at Junction 32.